apwiggins/k8s_portainer/README.md

        addresses:
        - 192.168.1.226/30' <== add the eth1 ip address here

-8. Execute 5 scripts to install OpenEBS storage, Portainer, MetalLB, Nginx ingress, and cafe example
+## Install OpenEBS, Portainer, MetalLB, Nginx Ingress, and Cafe example
+[on kmaster]
+From the home folder, execute 5 scripts to install OpenEBS storage, Portainer, MetalLB, Nginx ingress, and cafe example.
+Scripts were copied over to kmaster during the installation and should be run one at a time.
+Each script has a sequence number since their order does matter.
+At the end, the cluster will be available with distributed storage, Portainer, a load balancer, a functional ingress and a working web service example (nginx's cafe services)

 ## Portainer
 From an external browser on a remote machine, https://[VirtualBox host IP]:30777 via the forwarded port on eth1 which should be on your local physical network